xitu/gold-miner/article/2020/how-to-build-redux.md

 Redux is a simple library that helps you manage the state of your JavaScript app.
 Despite that simplicity, it's easy to fall down rabbit holes when learning it.
 I often find myself explaining Redux, and almost always start by showing how I'd implement it.
 So that's what we'll do here: Start from scratch and build a working Redux implementation.
 Our implementation won't cover every nuance, but we'll remove most of the mystery.

-At Zapier, we love digging into these meaty technical topics.
-Sound like something you'd be into?
-Check out [our current open positions](https://zapier.com/jobs/) and work from anywhere on challenging problems.
-We'd love to hear from you.

 Note that technically we'll be building [Redux](https://github.com/reactjs/redux?utm_source=zapier.com&utm_medium=referral&utm_campaign=zapier) **and** [React Redux](https://github.com/reactjs/react-redux?utm_source=zapier.com&utm_medium=referral&utm_campaign=zapier).
 At Zapier, we pair Redux with the (awesome) UI library [React](https://facebook.github.io/react/), and that's the pairing that shows up most in the wild.
 But even if you use Redux with something else, most everything here will still apply.

 Let's get started!